Common box turtle: Conservation

 Although the common box turtle has a wide range and was once considered common, many populations are in decline as a result of a number of diverse threats.
 Agricultural and urban development is destroying habitat, while human fire management is degrading it.
 Development brings with it an additional threat in the form of increased infrastructure, as common box turtles are frequently killed on roads and highways.
 Collection for the international pet trade may also impact populations in some areas.
 The life history characteristics of the common box turtle (long lifespan and slow reproductive rate) make it particularly vulnerable to such threats.
 The common box turtle is therefore classified as a vulnerable species on the IUCN Red List.
 The common box turtle is also listed on Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning that international trade in this species should be carefully monitored to ensure it is compatible with the species' survival.
 In addition, many U.S. states now regulate or prohibit the taking of this species.
 NatureServe considers it Secure.

 This species also occurs in a number of protected areas, some of which are large enough to protect populations from the threat of development, while it may also occur in the Sierra del Abra Tanchipa Biosphere Reserve, Mexico.
 Conservation recommendations for the common box turtle include establishing management practices during urban developments that are sympathetic to this species, as well as further research into its life history and the monitoring of populations.

 State reptiles

-Common box turtles are official state reptiles of four U.S. states.
-North Carolina and Tennessee honor the eastern box turtle, Missouri names the three-toed box turtle, and Kansas adopted the ornate box turtle in 1986.
+Common box turtles are official state reptiles of three U.S. states.
+North Carolina and Tennessee honor the eastern box turtle, Kansas adopted the ornate box turtle in 1986.

 In Pennsylvania, the eastern box turtle made it through one house of the legislature, but failed to win final naming in 2009.
 In Virginia, bills to honor the eastern box turtle failed in 1999 and then in 2009.
 Although a sponsor of the original failed 1998 bill, in 2009, Delegate Frank Hargrove, of Hanover, asked why Virginia would make an official emblem of an animal that retreats into its shell when frightened and dies by the thousands crawling across roads.
 However, the main problem in Virginia was that the creature was too closely linked to neighbor state North Carolina.